A blog post about my main findings here

 Scholars and observers are increasingly concerned that confidence in mainstream media is decreasing, which could undermine the democratic political process and make citizens more vulnerable to manipulation.
 Various surveys have documented dwindling confidence in media in the U.S. and other democracies, but so far this research has not established whether this decline is a global trend.
 I suggest a more robust approach using data from the World Values Survey to establish worldwide trends in attitudes.
 The resulting analysis shows there has been some decline in confidence in media since the early 1990s, but there is no evidence of a decline among stable democracies.
 Confidence in media has been decreasing instead in democratizing countries and other states that have undergone substantial political changes.

-A Model of Censorship and Propaganda (With Scott Gehlbach, Zhaotian Luo, and Dmitriy Vorobyev)
+A Model of Censorship, Propaganda, and Repression (With Scott Gehlbach, Zhaotian Luo, and Dmitriy Vorobyev)

 A fundamental constraint of information design is that propaganda must be believed to be effective.
 The presence of outside information tightens this constraint.
 We extend the canonical two-state, two-action of Bayesian persuasion to endogenize the presence of such information.
 The sender (government) chooses both the precision of an outside signal—it chooses a level of censorship—and a probability distribution over propaganda messages, where the distribution can be conditioned on the outside signal.
 The government bears an opportunity cost of censorship, in that the government relies on outside information to decide whether to repress rather than persuade.
 In equilibrium, the government may employ censorship and propaganda alongside repression; many combinations of propaganda and censorship may be behaviorally equivalent.
 Under plausible additional assumptions, we predict a positive correlation between censorship and propaganda that is decreasing in the cost of repression.